HugoGuillen/ezTracks/README.md

 ![logo](logo.png)
 # ezTracks
-`ezTracks` (*easy tracks*) is a pyGenomeTracks’s wrapper for plotting a single GTF annotation followed by grouped bed files. `ezTracks` preprocess the input tracks allowing to change and render the plot faster.
+`ezTracks` (*easy tracks*) is a pyGenomeTracks’s wrapper for plotting a single GTF annotation followed by grouped bed files. `ezTracks` preprocesses the input tracks allowing to change and render the plot faster.

 ---
 ## Setup